 Since its inception in 1971, the Nike Swoosh has undergone subtle yet significant transformations, evolving with the brand’s expanding identity and market presence.
 While the fundamental shape of the Swoosh has remained largely consistent, these changes reflect shifts in branding strategy and aesthetic preferences over the years.

-In the logo’s early days, the Nike name was integrated into the emblem, featuring a typeface that mimicked handwriting.
+In the logo’s early days, the Nike name was incorporated into the emblem, using a handwriting-style typeface.
 This design placed the Swoosh in the background, creating a dynamic interplay between the symbol and the brand name.
-The emblem was characterized by its use of negative space, with the letters and the Swoosh presented in a striking dark shade of blue against a darker background, embodying a bold and distinctive visual identity.
+The emblem was characterized by its use of negative space, with the letters and the Swoosh set against a striking dark blue background, embodying a bold, distinctive visual identity.

 A pivotal change occurred in 1978 when the placement and presentation of the Nike name were reimagined.
 The brand name was moved above the Swoosh, and a new typeface was introduced, displaying the letters in uppercase.
 This modification enhanced the logo’s legibility and reinforced the brand’s growing authority in the sports apparel industry.